Skip to main content

 1. Install cloudflared: brew install cloudflared (macOS) or download for other platforms

-2. Enable the web interface (OFFLINE → LIVE)
+2. Enable the web interface (OFFLINELIVE)

-3. Toggle “Remote Access” in the Live overlay
+3. Toggle Remote Access in the Live overlay panel

-4. A secure Cloudflare tunnel URL will be generated
+4. A secure Cloudflare tunnel URL (e.g., https://abc123.trycloudflare.com) will be generated within ~30 seconds

 5. Use the Local/Remote pill selector to switch between QR codes

-6. The tunnel stays active as long as Maestro is running - no time limits, no account required
+6. The tunnel stays active as long as Maestro is running — no time limits, no Cloudflare account required

-Static Port Configuration
+Custom Port Configuration

 By default, Maestro assigns a random port each time the web server starts.
 This is a security-by-obscurity measure — attackers can’t easily guess which port to target.
-However, if you need a fixed port (e.g., for firewall rules, reverse proxies, or persistent tunnel configurations), you can enable static port mode:
+However, if you need a fixed port (e.g., for firewall rules, reverse proxies, or persistent tunnel configurations), you can enable custom port mode:

-3. Enter your desired port number (1024-65535)
+3. Enter your desired port number (1–65535)

 4. The server restarts automatically on the new port

-Use cases for static ports:
+Use cases for custom ports:

 • Punching a hole through a firewall or NAT